Rafficer/linux-cli-community/USAGE.md

 3. Initialize the ProtonVPN profile

    Now you have access to the `protonvpn` command.
 Before using ProtonVPN-CLI you need to initialize your profile.
-To do this, type `sudo protonvpn init`
+To do this, type `sudo protonvpn init`.
+You can also intialize your profile with a `--inline` option followed by three arguments `<username> <plan> <default protocol>`.
+In this case Plan is a integer (1=Free, 2=Basic, 3=Plus and 4=Visionary).

    The client will ask you for your OpenVPN username and password.
 You can find them at https://account.protonvpn.com/account